Editor’s Note: This post has been updated with new links and content. 🙂

-Original Post Date: April 10, 2017
+Original Publication Date: April 10, 2017

 So without further ado…

-Daily – Is Anything Broken?
+Daily Google Ads Optimization – Is Anything Broken?

-Fluctuations: The most important thing to check with regard to AdWords optimization on a daily basis is just making sure that everything is doing what it’s supposed to.
-If an element’s performance changes by 10-15% day over day, I don’t really care.
+The most important thing to check with regard to Google Ads optimization on a daily basis is just making sure that everything is doing what it’s supposed to.
+These are the indicators to keep an eye on to make sure nothing goes haywire.

-Budget Trending: Being an agency fellow, I’m held to stringent budget standards by my clients.
+Being an agency fellow, I’m held to stringent budget standards by my clients.
 Even if you run an account for yourself, chances are you have a set dollar amount to spend per month.

-Figure out what time of day your budget is getting most depleted and you’re missing out on the most impressions.
+Finally, figure out what time of day your budget is getting most depleted and you’re missing out on the most impressions.

 I’m a firm believer that nearly all bidding should be automated.
-There’s no need for you to waste time and headspace doing a simple Boolean equation in your head, even more so if you have a complex portfolio strategy.
+There’s no need to waste time and headspace doing a Boolean equation in your head, especially if you have a complex portfolio strategy.

 Remember to check your Average Position on the campaign, ad group, and keyword levels, and perform bid optimization accordingly.
 If cost per acquisition (CPA) is higher than target CPA, reduce bids and put budget toward those that are more profitable for you.

-Search Term Reports: Ah, the gold mines (and trash heaps) of SEM.
+Ah, the gold mines (and trash heaps) of SEM.

 Set a threshold for yourself to make sure you’re spending time efficiently.
 Depending on the account size, I generally won’t worry too much about anything with a few clicks or less.